1owkeey/Portfolio-Project/README.md

 # SCP-Creds CLI

 This project is a Python-based CLI tool and Web APP for securely sharing `.env` files and environment variable and general credentials.
 The tool allows users to upload `.env` or credential files or text, encrypt them, and generate access codes for secure download.
-It also supports downloading the encrypted files using the generated codes.
+It also supports downloading encrypted files using the generated codes.
 Additionally, a Streamlit-based UI is available for users who prefer a graphical interface.

 ## Features
 - **Upload Credential Files**: Upload a `.env` file to a secure server with a download limit and expiration time.